 - 1/2 – 1/3 cup tomato sauce

-- 3 Tablespoons sun dried tomato spread (or pureed sun dried tomatoes)
+- 3 Tbsp sun dried tomato spread (or pureed sun-dried tomatoes)

 - Cook the noodles according to package instructions, shooting for al dente.